Interview with author Lesley Geller

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Ascension’?
+What were the key challenges you faced while writing ‘The Art of Influencing Project Success’ book?

 Q3.
 What books or authors have most influenced your own writing?